sydseter/dungeons-and-daemons/games/azure-cloud-castle/azure-cloud-dragon-rolling-low.md

+# Cesspit - You fail to land your dragon

-![A cesspit with a iron gate on the other side.[large]](/static/images/games/azure-cloud-castle/cesspit.md.jpg)
+![A cesspit with a iron gate on the other side.[medium]](/static/images/games/azure-cloud-castle/cesspit.md.jpg)

 You decide to land the dragon on the mountain outcrop.
 The dragon lands, but the ground beneath it gives away and the dragon tumbles.
 You all fall of the dragon, but manage to hold on to what is left of the mountain outcrop by your teeth, but the dragon flies away and disapears.
 You notice a smaller ledge at the side of the outcrop and as you do not have any other option, you climb over the the ledge and enter into what appears to be a secret cave.